 Don't go to the rescue of settlements

 This one probably sounds mean, but it really isn't, as settlers cannot be killed by monsters.
-Unfortunately, you can, and as there are often many that spawn that scale with your character's level, you will be almost instantly killed.
-It's so risky that it isn't worth being a hero.
+Unfortunately, you can, and as there are often many that spawn that scale with your character's level, you will almost instantly be killed.
+It's so risky that it isn't worth being a hero.%in_article_ad_unit33%

 Always build at least one water pump, or a larger purifier if possible

 It really is helpful to have a water pump in every settlement.
-Sometimes, they will already have one, but if you come across a settlement that doesn't, try to build one immediately.
-This is similar to the creation of beds above, since it's like a network of water pipes and each one leads to a different source or settlement.
+Sometimes they will already have one, but if you come across a settlement that doesn't, try to build one immediately.
+This is similar to the creation of beds above since it's like a network of water pipes, and each one leads to a different source or settlement.
 Obviously, water means no dehydration, a boon in itself, but you can also create a water purifier.
-These take more components to create and a pool of water or river, but also create more bottles of purified water than pumps.
+These take more components to create and a pool of water or river, but they also create more bottles of purified water than pumps.